 We then ensured that the light was the same for each person.
-Using a Leica(Reference) Camera we then took square images.
+Using a Leica V-Lux (Type 114) Camera we then took squared images.
 This would simplify the process later when processing the images.
 Furthermore, our camera rig was set up exactly to fit one hand into the frame so we wouldn’t need to crop our images further.
-Worth mentioning here is that the camera was really overkill, as we rescaled the images drastically, so a phone would have edsufficed as well but some kind of tripod would still be recommended to make identical pictures.
+Worth mentioning here is, that the camera was really an overkill, as we rescaled the images drastically.
+So, a phone would have been sufficient as well, but some kind of tripod would still be recommended to guarantee standardized pictures.

-To automate the process, we wrote a program which automatically named the images, so all the image names contained the name of the hand sign.
-Our program also rescaled the images to 256x256 pixels and converted them to grayscale.
-For our other programs to work the images were read row by row to form a vector.
+To automate the process, we wrote a program which automatically named the images, so all the image names contained the characteristics of the hand sign.
+Our program also rescaled the images to 256x256 pixels and converted them to grayscales.
+For our PCA and k-means clustering program to work, the images were read row by row to form vectors.
 All of this was done using os and Pillow.